Diverse Video Captioning Through Latent Variable Expansion

-We innovate in this paper a stacked LSTM based model for video captioning, as shown in Figure 1.
+We propose in this paper a stacked LSTM based model for single video captioning, as shown in Fig. 2.
+We refer to it Ours-ED.
 Given a video, \textbf{V}, with \emph{N} frames, the extracted visual features and the embedded textual features can be represented as $\textbf{v}=\{v_{1},v_{2},...,v_{N}\}$ and $\textbf{w}=\{w_{1},w_{2},...,w_{T}\}$, where $v_{i}$ $\in$ $\mathbb{R}^{D_{v}\times 1}$, $w_{i}$ $\in$ $\mathbb{R}^{D_{w}\times 1}$, and $T$ is the sentence length.
 Specifically, ${D}_{v}$ and ${D}_{w}$ are the respective dimensions of the frame-level features and vocabulary.
-We use a bi-directional LSTM (Bi-LSTM) which can capture both forward and backward temporal relationships to encode the extracted visual features.
+We use a bi-directional LSTM (BLSTM) which can capture both forward and backward temporal relationships to encode the extracted visual features.
 The activation vectors are obtained as:

 where $h^{(f)}_t$ and $h^{(b)}_t$ are the forward and backward hidden activation vectors.
-Inspired by the recent success of attention mechanism in various tasks, a visual attention mechanism is incorporated following the Bi-LSTM.
+Inspired by the recent success of attention mechanism in various tasks, a visual attention mechanism is incorporated following the BLSTM.
 To avoid imposing visual attention on non-visual words~\cite{song2017hierarchical}, we append a blank feature whose values are all zeros to the encoded video features.
-Accordingly, the output context vector at time step \emph{t} can be represented as:
+Thus, we can eliminate the impact of visual information if the predicting word is irrelevant to the high-level visual representations Accordingly, the output context vector at time step \emph{t} can be represented as:

 In (2), $h_{N+1}$ is the blank feature, and $\alpha_{t,i}$ is the attention weight which can be computed as:

 where $w$, $W_a$, $V_a$ and $b_a$ are the learned parameters, $h^d_{t-1}$ is the hidden state of the decoder LSTM (LSTM2) at the ($t$-1)-th time step.